 Flexibility– If you want to change investments, you may do so each year in most 529 plans.
 Also, you may rollover the account to another state’s program as long as there has not been another such rollover for the beneficiary in the last 12 months.
 This is useful if you change your state of residency and want to take advantage of a state income tax deduction or credit.
 You may replace the account beneficiary with another qualifying family member.
 This is useful, for example, when moving funds between siblings or passing education funds down to grandchildren.

-Open and Unrestricting- Everyone is eligible to contribute to and participate in a 529 plan.
-Many state plans allow beneficiaries to have balances of up to $500,000, so contributions can be made from family, friends and beyond.
+Open and Unrestricting– Everyone is eligible to contribute to and participate in a 529 plan.
+Contribution limits vary by state ranging from $235,000 – $529,000, so contributions can be made from family, friends and beyond.
 There are no income limitations or age restrictions.
 Thinking about going back to school in the future?
 Then, consider setting up a plan for yourself.